Hare: Meat

 Hares and rabbits are plentiful in many areas, adapt to a wide variety of conditions, and reproduce quickly, so hunting is often less regulated than for other varieties of game.
-In rural areas of North America and particularly in pioneer times, they were a common source of meat.
+They are a common source of protein worldwide.
 Because of their extremely low fat content, they are a poor choice as a survival food.

 Hares can be prepared in the same manner as rabbits—commonly roasted or parted for breading and frying.